kennethklau/Getting-and-Cleaning-Data-Project/CodeBook.md

    This first column contains the subject id.

-   The second column contain the activity discription.
+   The second column contains the activity discription.

    The remainging columns are the mean of the corresponding values of subject/activity combination.

-   This files contains 35 rows.
+   This file contains 35 rows.